enoch-sit/flowisedockersetup202509/README.md

    - **What it does**:
      - Runs secure-setup (if not done)
-     - Pulls Docker images (flowiseai/flowise:3.0.4, postgres:16-alpine)
+     - Pulls Docker images (flowiseai/flowise:latest, postgres:16-alpine)
      - Starts PostgreSQL and Flowise containers
      - Initializes database with record manager tables
    - **Wait time**: 2-3 minutes for full startup
+   - **New in this version**: Uses `flowiseai/flowise:latest` for automatic updates and simplified configuration

 4. **Nginx Integration**
-   - Copy contents of `nginx-integration.conf`
-   - Add to your existing Nginx server block
+   - Create or edit your nginx site configuration (see detailed instructions below)
-   - Test config: `nginx -t`
+   - Test config: `sudo nginx -t`
-   - Reload: `nginx -s reload` or `systemctl reload nginx`
+   - If test passes, reload: `sudo nginx -s reload` or `sudo systemctl reload nginx`
+   - Verify setup: Check that your domain loads the Flowise application

 ### 🚀 Daily Operations